|Location:||Watertown and Hounsfield|

 Environmental field inventories have been performed on the site, including wetland surveys, bat and avian studies—both winter raptor and breeding bird surveys, leaf-on and lead-off noise campaign, archeological State Historic Preservation Office Phase 1A and 1B, geotechnical borings and electrical resistivity testing, as well as environmental and technical studies subject to ORES technical standards.

-Final exhibits will be available here shortly, and include: general requirements; overview and public involvement; location of facilities and surrounding land use; real property; design drawings; public health and safety and security; noise and vibration; visual impacts; cultural resources; geology, seismology and soils; terrestrial ecology; NYS threatened or endangered species; water resources and aquatic ecology; wetlands; agricultural resources; effect on transportation; consistency with energy planning objectives; socioeconomic effects; Environmental Justice; effect on communications; electrical system effects and interconnection; electric and magnetic fields; site restoration and decommissioning; local laws and ordinances; and other permits approved.
+Final exhibits will be available here and include: general requirements; overview and public involvement; location of facilities and surrounding land use; real property; design drawings; public health and safety and security; noise and vibration; visual impacts; cultural resources; geology, seismology and soils; terrestrial ecology; NYS threatened or endangered species; water resources and aquatic ecology; wetlands; agricultural resources; effect on transportation; consistency with energy planning objectives; socioeconomic effects; Environmental Justice; effect on communications; electrical system effects and interconnection; electric and magnetic fields; site restoration and decommissioning; local laws and ordinances; and other permits approved.

 In August 2020, Boralex installed an on-site weather monitoring station to refine the anticipated energy production to be expected from the solar facility and refine our soiling estimates.